-Prerequisite: Sophomore standing, "C" average, or consent of instructor.
+Prerequisite: Sophomore standing, "C" average or consent of instructor.

-Interior Design \
+Interior Design

-IND 101 Basic Interior Design I (2-6) Surveys today's customer, elements in design of scale, balance and proportion, functional planning, visual sales presentation techniques, color, product sources and applied principles of planning.
+IND 101 Basic Interior Design I (2-6) 5 hrs.
+Surveys today's customer, elements in design of scale, balance and proportion, functional planning, visual sales presentation techniques, color, product sources and applied principles of planning.

-IND 102 Basic Interior Design II (2-6) Studies pattern and texture.
-Introduces window treatments, functional room analysis and advanced planning.
+IND 102 Basic Interior Design II (2-6) 5 hrs.
+Studies pattern and texture.
+Introduces window treatments, function room analysis and advanced planning.
 Continues application of color.

-Prerequisite: IND 101.
+Prerequisite: IND 101 with a grade of "C" or better.

-IND 103 Furniture History (3-0)
+IND 103 Furniture History (3-0) 3 hrs.

-3 hrs.
-Surveys furniture, design motifs, and structures from antiquity to the present.
+Surveys furniture, design motifs and structures from antiquity to the present.
 Studies authentic designs and their relationship to contemporary applications.
 Emphasizes the basis for determining the taste level and quality of reproductions and adaptations on the market today.
 Includes current sources of other home furnishings products.